nicholas-maltbie/Recolor-Shader-Example/README.md

 # Project Layout

 Here is a description of the various directories in the project
+* `Assets/Recolor/Materials` contains the materials for the project.
+* `Assets/Recolor/Models` contains the models used in the project.
 * `Assets/Recolor/Scenes` contains various scenes for the example project.
 Each scene is numbered and progress in order 1, 2, ...
 This readme file will explain the assets in each scene.
 * `Assets/Recolor/Shaders` contains the shaders for the project.
-* `Assets/Recolor/Materials` contains the materials for the project.
 * `Assets/Recolor/Textures` contains the image textures used in examples

 # Development